preetijain7681/Competition/README.md

 --------------------------------------------- Sample Arena --------------------------------------------------------------------------------------------

-1. Delete existing sample_arena_urdf and arena_with_qr from src.
-Add the new ones in src.
+1. Add the folders in src.

 2. Change path in line `7` of `launch_in_gz.launch ` (launcg_in_gz.launch is in arena_with_qr -> launch)